publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptA/m__us_usc_t42_s1395i–2a.md

 [Pub.
 L. 101–239, title VI, § 6012(b)][/us/pl/101/239/s6012/b], Dec.
 19, 1989, [103 Stat.
 2163][/us/stat/103/2163], provided that:

 > “The amendments made by this section \[enacting this section and amending [section 1395i–2 of this title][/us/usc/t42/s1395i–2]\] shall take effect on the date of the enactment of this Act \[Dec.
-19, 1989\], but shall not apply so as to provide for coverage under part A of title XVIII of the Social Security Act \[this part\] for any month before July 1990.”
+19, 1989\], but shall not apply so as to provide for coverage under part A of title XVIII of the Social Security Act \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq.\] for any month before July 1990.”

 ----------